patvin80/ansibleassessment/README.md

 ## Steps:
-1. Cloud Formation will instantiate an EC2 Instance with Jenkins Installed and Ansible Installed -- Use the User Data section of the Cloud Formation Template to fetch an installer file from git hub and run it with sudo command
+1. Cloud Formation will instantiate an EC2 Instance with Jenkins Installed and Ansible Installed -- Use the User Data section of the Cloud Formation Template to provision a Docker Container.
 2. Configure the Jenkins to ensure that the Login works.
+Aided by the use of the Jenkins Image as it comes with default credentials user | bitnami
-3. Create a Jenkins Job via the CLI
+3. Create a Jenkins Job via the CLI. - Ended up creating a Curl command.
+4. Via the Jenkins Job run the ansible playbook to provision the ELK Stack Instance.
+5. Via the Jenkins Job run the ansible playbook to configure ELK Stack on the Instance.

 ## Implementation Details:
 1. JenkinsServerFromScratch.json is the Cloud Formation Template